adobe/aio-cli-plugin-jwt-auth/README.md

 ```
 USAGE
   $ ./bin/run jwt-auth:access-token

+OPTIONS
+  -p, --passphrase=passphrase  the passphrase for the private-key

 DESCRIPTION
   You must have a 'jwt-auth' key in your config, that has all your config data in .json format: